 It doesn't mean cheaper energy.

-We have been warning for years, we conservatives have been warning for years about the destructive consequences of all these regulations and taxes.
+We conservatives have been warning for years about the destructive consequences of all these regulations and taxes.

 It is we conservatives who have been trying to fight these job-killing, business killing, dollar-killing policies.

-Of course, they and they make the same arguments they made in the past.
+The left in this country has reigned supreme, of course, and they make the same arguments they made in the past, we need more money, we need more money.

-We, you know, this didn't work because we wouldn't have enough funding, and that didn't work because we wouldn't have enough funding.
+We, you know this didn't work because we wouldn't have enough funding and that didn't work because we wouldn't have enough funding.

 We need more funding, more regulations.

-You can trace the reduction here in prosperity and so forth, and then you can trace it right to a particular ideology, liberalism.
+You can trace the reduction here in prosperity and so forth, and you can trace it right to a particular ideology, liberalism.

 These are the people that populate government at all sectors.

-Government kills jobs, kills incentive, kills innovation, kills prosperity, and it kills business.
+Government kills jobs, kills incentive, kills innovation, kills prosperity and it kills business.

 Capitalism works.